 LC Butter Makes Everything Better Note

-This addictive maple–cream cheese frosting tends to be a bit on the soft side—as in, perhaps a little too soft if the cake needs to sit out for a few hours in a warm kitchen.
-(Um, by “a warm kitchen,” we mean a kitchen in which the turkey is roasting and all four burners are blasting.)
-This is easily remedied by adding an extra stick of butter to the recipe.
-(An extra stick of butter solves all manner of sins, doesn’t it?)
+Folks rave about this maple-cream cheese frosting.
+Rightly so.
+But it can tend to be a bit on the soft side—as in, perhaps a little too soft if the cake needs to sit out for a few hours in a warm kitchen.
+(And by “a warm kitchen,” we mean a kitchen in which the Thanksgiving turkey is roasting and all four burners are blasting come Thanksgiving morning.)
+This is easily remedied by plopping an extra stick of butter in the recipe.
+(Isn’t it lovely how butter can fix all manner of problems?!)
 The result is a sturdier frosting, with no sacrifice in flavor, that’s able to withstand sitting out for several hours in any climate.
+If you’re one of those people who are averse to more calories, get your hands on the darker, more robust maple syrup formerly known as Grade B and recently redesignated as “Grade A Dark Color, Robust Taste,” the frosting magically holds up like a champ and requires no extra butter.

 - For the pumpkin cake